Dubai International Airport: In media

 In 2013, Dubai International Airport was featured in a 10-part documentary series called Ultimate Airport Dubai that aired on the National Geographic Channel and was produced by Arrow Media and National Geographic Channels International.
 The documentary focused on the everyday operations of the airport.
 The series returned for a second season in 2014 and a third in 2015.
+The series currently streams on popular streaming platform Disney+.